 Are you more than a rookie in your DIY woodworking career, or have you taken it as a profession where you feel you have reached the pro level and need a transition to pro equipment?
 If you have, then this Woodworker II ATB table saw blade is the one with the best general-purpose blades ever made for woodworking.

 It would be best if you had come up to see this blade has been used in numerous professional carpenter shops.
 This blade is probably the best choice for furniture makers and professional carpenters.
 One of the top-rated tables saw blades for hands down and joinery.

 To put it simply, we would say that this blade was built with fantastic craftsmanship and materials.
 This blade is hand-made one by one, using the C-4 carbide teeth.
 This hand brazed to the plate, and also, each unit is hand tensioned to perfect specifications before striking the shelf.

 It provides a sanded finish for the long and tricky rip cuts, and the crosscuts are also guaranteed to appear as the splinter-free ones.
 Also, the performance of the blades is exceptional on the plywoods and other similar thin-veneer sheets, which can be notorious for getting tear-out.

 We do not say getting this blade is enough for you to be a master carpenter, but one thing it truly deserves is the appraisal for its guaranteed and safe performance.

 - .125 inch Kerf Saw Blade with .625 inch Arbor

-- Thin kerf saw can save up to .25” on the wood loss for each cut.
+- A thin kerf saw can save up to .25″ on the wood loss for each cut.

 - Tooth style:15-degree ATB, 20-degree face hook

-- This woodworker II is an ‘all-purpose’ blade which can use to make rip-cuts or also make crosscuts or trim plywoods or any other boards with a thickness of up to 2 inches
+- This woodworker II is an ‘all-purpose’ blade that can use to make rip-cuts or also make crosscuts or trim plywoods or any other boards with a thickness of up to 2 inches.

 - Made in the USA